Watercolour by Henry Fulwood - "Death of the Red Baron" [AWM ART02495]

 CB, CBE, DSO & Bar, DFC, AMERICAN SILVER STAR.

 Allen Wand.
 Airframe Fitter Sergeant 1942-45.

 Pilot 1943-44 / Forward Air Controller.

 Bob Smith.
 Radio Mechanic 1943-45.

 [NB.
-Later interview transcripts for the "Australians at War" project are shown in a separate list above.]
+Further interview transcripts, collected one decade later during the "Australians at War" project, are shown in the separate listing above.]

 (Text by James Oglethorpe)